Insality/druid/README.md

 Each example page provides a direct link to the corresponding example code, making it easier for you to understand how to use **Druid**.

 Or refer directly to the [**example folder**](https://github.com/Insality/druid/tree/develop/example) for code examples demonstrating how to use **Druid**.

-If you want to see examples of GUIs created with Druid, please refer to the [game_examples.md](docs_md/game_examples.md) file.

 ## Documentation